 Disadvantages of Prototype Model

 - If the user is not satisfied by the developed prototype, then a new prototype has to be developed.
 This process goes on until the client is satisfied.
-Thus, this model can be time consuming and expensive.
+Thus, this model can be time-consuming and expensive.

-- After seeing an early prototype the client may demand the actual system to be delivered in soon.
+- After seeing an early prototype the client may demand the actual system to be delivered soon.